-4.3.
-Challenges in Victim Referral
+4.5 Challenges in Victim Referral

-In summary, the NRM and TRM SOPs provide detailed guidance on how (potential) victims of trafficking should be referred.
-The documents refer to trafficking for the purpose of sexual exploitation and labour exploitation, but other forms of trafficking, such as for the purpose of begging or illicit activities, are not mentioned.
+Generally speaking, the NRM and TRM SOPs provide detailed guidance on how victims/potential victims of trafficking in persons should be referred.
 Both NRM and TRM procedures differentiate between adult and minor victims and specifically highlight the need for special measures for children.
-There is no distinction between male and female adult victims, but assistance is provided to both female and male victims.
-Support for male victims is limited, but in 2014 the NGO Different & Equal assisted 18 male victims and potential victims of trafficking.
+There is no distinction between male and female adult victims, assistance is provided to both female and male victims alike.
+Support for male victims is limited, but in 2014 the NGO Different & Equal reported to have assisted 18 male victims and potential victims of trafficking and in 2015, the number of male assisted victims amounted to 22.

 Based on the information provided in the NRM and TRM SOP documents, in Albania (potential) victims should be referred according to clear guidelines and procedures and the actors involved should be fully aware of what their responsibilities are.
 Victims should receive immediate assistance and their rights should be protected.
-Looking at recent assessment reports and statements from anti-trafficking stakeholders, however, it seems that in reality this is not the case.
+Looking at recent assessment reports19 and statements from anti-trafficking stakeholders, however, it seems that in reality this is not always the case.
 Even though comprehensive measures are in place on paper, the practical implementation of the SOPs remains a challenge.

-According to the latest EC progress report, despite increased efforts in the area of prevention and identification of victims and potential victims, internal trafficking remains a concern in Albania.
-Although amendments were made to the Criminal Procedure Code in 2013 to criminalise internal trafficking of adults, no such cases have been investigated yet and the amendments do not cover the internal trafficking of minors.
-In addition, the EC reports that
+According to the latest EC Albania Progress Reports, despite increased efforts in the area of prevention and identification of victims and potential victims, internal trafficking remains a concern in Albania.
+Although amendments were made to the Criminal Code in 2013 to criminalise internal trafficking of adults, no such cases have been investigated yet and the amendments do not cover the internal trafficking of minors.
+In addition, the EC reports that:

 A comprehensive, multidisciplinary and victim-oriented approach to trafficking in human beings is not yet in place and identification of victims needs to be improved.
 Further action is needed to improve the coordination and referral mechanism and ensure that victims, especially minors, have unhindered access to assistance, support and protection, including re-integration upon return. [...]
 Albania should fully transpose the standards set up in the Palermo Convention and relevant EU Directives into the Albanian Criminal Code and Criminal Procedure Code in order to ensure the efficiency of investigations and the protection and compensation of victims.
+20